dapr/docs/daprdocs/content/en/operations/monitoring/tracing/setup-tracing.md

 | `zipkin.endpointAddress` | string | Set the Zipkin server address.

-## Zipkin in stand-alone mode
+## Zipkin in self hosted mode

 The following steps show you how to configure Dapr to send distributed tracing data to Zipkin running as a container on your local machine and view them.

-For Standalone mode, create a Dapr configuration file locally and reference it with the Dapr CLI.
+For self hosted mode, create a Dapr configuration file locally and reference it with the Dapr CLI.

-1. Create the following YAML file:
+1. Create the following `config.yaml` YAML file:

    ```yaml
    apiVersion: dapr.io/v1alpha1